Komsomolskaya Street

 ... and in summer after a rain.

-This point after the reconstruction in summer 2007.
+This place after the reconstruction of the street in summer 2007.

 Here Komsomolskaya Street meets Gogol Street and Svobody Square.